DETAILED ACTION

 the processor is further configured to detect the predetermined feature from the vehicle-captured image generated at the second time (Figures 1 and 10-13, pages 4, 9-10, 11, the autonomous vehicle uses a vehicle camera and LiDAR captured images at a second time along with the information from the roadside sensor terminal at a first time to detect objects), wherein

-the processor estimates the real-space position of the predetermined feature, based on the position of the predetermined feature in the vehicle-captured image and the second position (Figures 1 and 10-13, pages 4, 9-10, 11, the detected objects can be located in the point cloud)
+the processor estimates the real-space position of the predetermined feature, based on a position of the predetermined feature in the vehicle-captured image and the second position (Figures 1 and 10-13, pages 4, 9-10, 11, the detected objects can be located in the point cloud)

 Regarding claim 5, the structural elements of device claim 1 perform all of the steps of method claim 5.
 Thus, claim 5 is rejected for the same reasons discussed in the rejection of claim 1.